Getting Started: Training Plans

 What if I edit my workouts on the other platform?

-Stryd checks twice a day for updates to workouts from your connected platforms.
-If you edit your workouts on a non-Stryd platform right before a workout, you will likely need to sync the platforms to update the workout on Stryd.
+The Stryd platform checks twice a day for updates to workouts from your connected platforms.
+If you edit your workouts on a non-Stryd platform right before a workout, you will likely need to sync the platforms to update the workouts on your Stryd calendar.

 You can do this through ‘Connected Accounts’ in ‘Settings’.
 Choose your platform and tap ‘Manually Sync Workouts’.